 - It assists in the development process with the developer to do a better job.
 Testing with all combinations might be impractical.

 - A decision table is basically an outstanding technique used in both testing and requirements management.

 - It is a structured exercise to prepare requirements when dealing with complex business rules.

 - It is also used in model complicated logic.

 CONDITIONS STEP 1 STEP 2 STEP 3 STEP 4 Condition 1 Condition 2 Condition 3 Condition 4

 CONDITIONS STEP 1 STEP 2 STEP 3 STEP 4 Condition 1 Y Y N N Condition 2 Y N Y N Condition 3 Y N N Y Condition 4 N Y Y N

 Advantage of Decision Table:

-- Decision tables work iteratively that means the table created at the first iteration is used as input table for next tables.
+- Decision tables work iteratively which means the table created at the first iteration is used as input tables for the next tables.
 The iteration is done only if the initial table is not satisfactory.

-- It provide complete coverage of test cases which help to reduce the rework on writing test scenarios & test cases.
+- It provides complete coverage of test cases which helps to reduce the rework on writing test scenarios & test cases.